 Your child may be ready if:

-- She’s been symptom-free for more than a year while on medication.
+- They've been symptom-free for more than a year while on medication.

-- Her symptoms were not a big problem when she forgot a dose or two of medication.
+- Their symptoms were not a big problem when they forgot a dose or two of medication.

-- She seems to be concentrating better than ever.
+- They seem to be concentrating better than ever.

 Keep in Mind

-You should never stop or change your child’s medication without talking to her doctor first.
-It’s a good idea to discuss the medication break with her teachers, too.
-You’ll want to make sure they understand what she’s going through and will tell you if her behavior changes.
+You should never stop or change your child’s medication without talking to their doctor first.
+It’s a good idea to discuss the medication break with their teachers, too.
+You’ll want to make sure they understand what your child is going through and will tell you if their behavior changes.

 Weekends, holidays, summer vacations, and other “slow times” are the best time to take a medication break.
-That way, if your child is struggling with her symptoms, it won’t affect her schoolwork.
-You may also have more time to pay attention to how she’s doing and help her.
+That way, if your child is struggling with their symptoms, it won’t affect their schoolwork.
+You may also have more time to pay attention to how they're doing and help them

 Taking a break from medication isn’t the only option.
-Your doctor may recommend lowering your child’s dosage or switching to another medication instead.
+Your doctor may recommend lowering your child’s dosage, switching to the shorter-acting form, or trying another medication instead.

-If you decide that she should take a break from all medications, other treatments, like talk therapy or neurofeedback, can help her manage her symptoms.
+If you decide that they should take a break from all medications, other treatments, like talk therapy or neurofeedback, can help them manage their symptoms.